Add a TLS Context to Mule

 Keystore

-From the drop-down list, select the keystore to store the TLS context. -
+From the drop-down list, select the keystore associated with the TLS context. -

 Truststore

-Optionally select a truststore to which to add the TLS context if you are using a truststore to store certificates trusted by the client.
+Optionally, select a truststore associated with the TLS context if you are using a truststore to store certificates trusted by the client.

 If the Target value for the TLS context is Mule, you can select Insecure if you don’t want certificate validation enforced. -